 The beautiful red bark on the young stems glows in the sunlight while the mature bark has dark brown rough strips with a red background.

 Try to plant the tree where it either catches the rising or setting sun, when the glowing stems are a sight to behold.

-The Acacia sieberiana woodii is a hardy (protect from frost when young) large, semi-deciduous, flat-topped Acacia is fast growing.
+The Acacia sieberiana woodii (=Vachellia sieberiana) is a hardy (protect from frost when young) large, semi-deciduous, flat-topped Acacia is fast growing.

 Bauhinia bowkeri is a hardy, semi-deciduous, scrambling shrub or small tree with bright green, glossy bi-lobed leaves that look like butterfly wings.

 It bears big, frilly white flowers that are sweetly scented from October to December.
 This plant is spectacular when in flower.
 Plant in sun or semi-shade in well-drained soil.

 They look wonderful in an informal hedge, as a backdrop or low screen or climbing up trees giving a real forested feel.